Model Selection for Treatment Choice: Penalized Welfare Maximization: Proofs of Main Results

 Now combining (\ref{eq:eregretbound4}) and (\ref{eq:eregretbound6}), we conclude that

 Finally, by Assumption \ref{ass:Cnke}, we get

 for all $k$, and hence the result follows. \end{proof}

-\begin{proof}[{\bf Proof of Lemma \ref{lem:eholdout} and \ref{lem:erademacher}}] In what follows, we verify that the third condition of Assumption $\ref{ass:Cnke}$ is satisfied for the holdout and Rademacher penalties with estimated propensity scores, as the first two conditions follow from previous arguments.
-If we let
+\begin{proof}[{\bf Proof of Lemma \ref{lem:eholdout}}] In what follows, we verify that the third condition of Assumption $\ref{ass:Cnke}$ is satisfied for the holdout penalty with estimated propensity score, as the first two conditions follow from previous arguments.
+Set